-The TJ Ryan Foundation, with the support of the Queensland University of Technology, QSuper and the Queensland Council of Unions, is pleased to present its major conference for 2017 on 'The Reality of Income and Wealth Inequality in Australia'.
-This one-day conference will be held in the Owen J. Wordsworth Room, Level 12, S Block at QUT Gardens Point campus in Brisbane, on Friday 1 September 2017.
-The event commences at 9AM and concludes at 5.30PM, and includes a light lunch.
+The TJ Ryan Foundation, with the support of the Queensland University of Technology, QSuper and the Queensland Council of Unions, presented its major conference for 2017 on 'The Reality of Income and Wealth Inequality in Australia'.
+This one-day conference was held in the Owen J. Wordsworth Room, Level 12, S Block at QUT Gardens Point campus in Brisbane, on Friday 1 September 2017.

-The conference features a day-long program of highly-regarded academics, activists, practitioners and politicians discussing inequality in Australia and what it means for our economy, our society and our politics.
-Speakers include: Uncle Bob Anderson, Marian Baird, Geoff Edwards, Cassandra Goldie, Jyi Lawton, Sally McManus (Keynote Speaker), John Quiggin, Peter Saunders, Jim Stanford, Wayne Swan MP (Closing Address) and Helen Szoke.
+The conference featured a day-long program of highly-regarded academics, activists, practitioners and politicians discussing inequality in Australia and what it means for our economy, our society and our politics.
+Speakers included: Uncle Bob Anderson, Marian Baird, Geoff Edwards, Cassandra Goldie, Jyi Lawton, Sally McManus (Keynote Speaker), John Quiggin, Peter Saunders, Jim Stanford, Wayne Swan MP (Closing Address) and Helen Szoke.

 For more details, see the conference flyer and full conference program at the links below.